 Let’s put some numbers behind this so you see where the money is made from investing in the stock marketing.

 Let’s say that Studenomics goes public one day.
-After about a month or so the price of a share is $2.
+After about a month or so the price of a share is $2 (shares under $5 are commonly known as penny stocks).
 You decide to grab 1,000 shares.
 For the sake of brevity, we’ll assume that no stock splits or any major incidents happen during this time.
 Now let’s assume that the company is bought by a colossal corporation.
 This news drives the stock price up to $10.
 What does means is that you went from having $2,000 in shares ($2 x 1,000) up to $10,000 in shares ($10 x 1,000).